onionshare/onionshare/docs/source/tor.rst

     brew services start tor

-Open OnionShare and click the "⚙" icon in.
+Open OnionShare and click the "⚙" icon in it.
 Under "How should OnionShare connect to Tor?" choose "Connect using socket file", and set the socket file to be ``/usr/local/var/run/tor/control.socket``.
 Under "Tor authentication options" choose "No authentication, or cookie authentication".